Lectures on Statistics in Theory: Prelude to Statistics in Practice: 2D parameter space, multi-D observation space

 \subsubsection{Systematic uncertainties as nuisance parameters}

-Systematic uncertainties provide prototype examples of parameters that are frequently nuisance parameters, so I mention them briefly here.
+I have begun with just one parameter of interest and one nuisance parameter.
+Analyses in HEP can have hundreds or even thousands of nuisance parameters.
+Systematic uncertainties provide examples of parameters that are frequently nuisance parameters, so I mention them briefly here.
 A typical measurement in HEP has many subsidiary measurements of quantities not of direct physics interest, but which enter into the calculation of the physics quantity of particular interest.
 E.g., if an absolute cross section is measured, one will have uncertainty in the integrated luminosity $L$, in the background level $b$, the efficiency $e$ of detecting the signal, etc. In HEP, we call these {\em systematic uncertainties}, but statisticians (for the obvious reason) refer to $L$, $b$, and $e$ as {\em nuisance parameters}.
 For discussion of many of the issues with systematic uncertainties in HEP, see Refs.~\cite{sinervoslac,lyonshein2007,barlowsyst}.

-However, it is important to keep in mind is that whether or not a parameter is considered to be a nuisance parameter depends on context.
+However, it is important to keep in mind that whether or not a parameter is considered to be a nuisance parameter depends on context.
 For example, in measurements of Higgs boson couplings, the mass of the Higgs boson is typically regarded as a nuisance parameter.
-But clearly the mass of the Higgs boson can itself be the primary object of a measurement, in which case the couplings are the nuisance parameters.
+But clearly, the mass of the Higgs boson can itself be the primary object of a measurement, in which case the couplings are the nuisance parameters.